cod1r/tack/README.md

 maybe use ocaml callbacks and call them from c instead of having to pattern match on custom sdl event types?

 CLEAN UP CODE!!
+ - this includes cleaning up the logic for rendering the rope, rendering the cursor and finding the closest cursor position to where the user clicked.
+Lots of repeated rope/tree traversal.
+  - might be able to clean up by writing a `traverse_rope` function that accepts a function and some 'a.
+That function argument will handle rope leafs and returns some 'a which will then be passed into `traverse_rope`.

 scrolling needs to be implemented